sourcegraph/codenotify/README.md

 # Codenotify

 Codenotify is a tool that analyzes the files changed in one or more git commits and emits the list of people who have subscribed to be notified when those files change.
-File subscribers are defined in [CODENOTIFY](#codenotify) files.
+File subscribers are defined in [CODEPROS](#codepros) files.

 Codenotify can be run on the command line, or as a GitHub Action.